jody/Nuggets/README.md

 • Another was to change the phrase "error messages should" to "error messages should be improved to".

-After much shuffling around of words, over and over again and not reaching a resolution, I decided to again try narrowing down the messages.
+After much shuffling around of words, over and over again without reaching a resolution, I decided to retry narrowing down the message.
 I put the top two prioritized ideas together as a new starting point.

 >"Error messages should also guide users about what they can or should do next to recover."